 Her fate is not exactly clear with some reports saying she committed suicide and others saying she died in captivity from a Hunger Strike.

-Black Panther has resurrected the image of Dahomey’s famous Amazon female regiments.
+Black Panther has resurrected the image of Dahomey’s famous Amazon female regiments who are the subject of the film The Woman King.

 Known for their ruthlessness and fierce loyalty to the King, Dahomey’s Amazons formed the inner core of the King’s Bodyguard Regiment.